trending_upHighest Slope Rating

 What is the hardest golf course in Hawaii?

-Ocean Course in Kailua-Kona, Hawaii is the hardest ranked course with a maximum slope rating of 146.
+The Plantation Course in Kahului, Hawaii is the hardest ranked course with a maximum slope rating of 146.
 Slope rating measures the difficulty of a course for a bogey golfer relative to a scratch player — 113 is average, 140+ is very difficult, and 155 is the maximum.

 How many golf courses in Hawaii have a slope rating of 140 or higher?